 Safe and effective sebaceous hyperplasia treatment options with low downtime.

 What is Sebaceous Hyperplasia?

-Sebaceous hyperplasia is a common and benign condition of the sebaceous gland that we frequently encounter in clinical practice.
+While it does not cause any health concerns, many patients do not like the appearance of sebaceous hyperplasia, a common and benign condition of the sebaceous gland that is relatively common in the population.
 Affecting about 1% of the population, it generally affects males from the middle ages onwards.

 What Causes Sebaceous Hyperplasia?